zhXchD/tp/docs/UserGuide.md

 Examples:

-* `find in/j n/Meeting` Finds all journal entries with a title containing `Meeting`.
+* `findj n/Meeting` Finds all journal entries with a title containing `Meeting`.
-* `find in/j n/Meeting d/plan for 2021 with/Alice t/Meeting at/2020-10-10 15:00`
+* `findj n/Meeting d/plan for 2021 with/Alice t/Meeting at/2020-10-10 15:00`
   <br>Finds all journal entries that have a title containing `Meeting`, a
   description containing `plan for 2021`, with a contact whose name contains `Alice`, tagged `Meeting`, and happening on Oct 10, 2020, 3pm.